-The success of our mission is when a rescued boy settles at home when they have completed their rehabilitation time in Kwetu and are ready to embrace the family life, overcoming the stigma of being a street child as accepted members of society.
+The success of our mission is when rescued boys settles at home when they have completed their rehabilitation time in Kwetu and are ready to embrace the family life, overcoming the stigma of being street children as accepted members of society.

 Family-based care, Community-based care, Kinship care, and Family Strengthening

 Kwetu is helping with family-based care services for street children.
 In most cases, community-based care or kinship care-–where extended families take care of children whose parents have died or abandoned them.
 These family members receive financial support, food, health care, psychosocial support, and parenting coaching from our staff.

 We also strengthen families by providing parent education, spiritual development, and skills training to build a strong foundation for empowerment and self-sufficiency.
 Also, we help parents gain skills that help sustain their families and children for the long-term, including:

 - Necessities, such as food and healthcare as needed

 - Family support counseling and home visits via trained therapists and social workers